Automatic imaging of PC and IPC drives and straightforward restoration

 No third-party licenses are required, the AUVESY Image Service licenses cover everything.

 The license for the AUVESY Image Service includes the necessary Drive Snapshot licenses.
 The use of existing licenses must be clarified individually.
-For more information, please contact your contact person at AUVES.
+For more information, please contact your contact person at AUVESY.

 Yes, you can test all functions of the Image Service using the demo.